alezago/vb_Odata/README.md

 The arguments to this function are:
 <ls>
-<li><b>oauthClient:</b> an ODataClient variable, representing the Client.
-This has to include the following properties: CLIENTID, CLIENTSECRET, TOKENENDPOINT </li>
 <li><b>url:</b> a String value, representing the endpoint to send the request to.</li>
 <li><b>method:</b> the HTTP method of the request (GET, POST, ...)</li>
 <li><b>body:</b> a String value, representing the body of the request.
 Can be left blank, for request without body.</li>